terraform-aviatrix-modules/terraform-aviatrix-azure-spoke/README.md

-spoke_name | Name for this spoke VNET and it's gateways region | AWS region to deploy this VNET in cidr | What ip CIDR to use for this VNET azure_account_name | The account name as known by the Aviatrix controller transit_gw | The name of the transit gateway we want to attach this spoke to
+spoke_name | Name for this spoke VNET and it's gateways region | AWS region to deploy this VNET in cidr | What ip CIDR to use for this VNET account | The account name as known by the Aviatrix controller transit_gw | The name of the transit gateway we want to attach this spoke to

 The following variables are optional: